tbalza/tbalza-blog-hugo/content/posts/serverless_api/serverless_api.md

 }
 ```

-This creates a role, and attaches the previous policy to that role.
-Additionally it give the role the trusted entity required for the lambda role to assume it.
+This creates a role and attaches the previous policy to that role.
+It also assigns the role the trusted entity required for the lambda role to assume it.

-#### Create trigger equivalent to explicitly grant permissions to the API Gateway to invoke your Lambda function
+**Create trigger equivalent to explicitly grant permissions to the API Gateway to invoke your Lambda function**
 ```hcl
 resource "aws_lambda_permission" "apigw" {
   statement_id  = "AllowExecutionFromAPIGateway"